dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

 You can work around this limitation by writing some Objective-C code that dispatches your call to the main thread.
-For more information, see the [Objective-C dispatch documentaion][].
+For more information, see the [Objective-C dispatch documentation][].

 Regarding the last point,
 although Dart isolates can switch threads,